ds-wizard/bh2021-report/paper.md

 As the DSW and DAISY are highly complementary, we decided to integrate the two to support DPIAs in DSW.
 The integration has been designed in two independent tasks:

-1. **DPIA in DSW (Content-Based Integration)**: Allow to create DPIA directly in DSW by introducing a new Knowledge Model (questionnaire structure) and corresponding document template.
-After achieving this task, a user may create a DPIA project in DSW, fill in the information, and get a DPIA document.
-During the work in DSW, the user may benefit from all the features, including version history, collaboration, comments, and others.
+1. **DPIA in DSW (Content-Based Integration)**: Allows to create a DPIA directly in DSW by introducing a new Knowledge Model (questionnaire structure) and a corresponding document output template.
+Thus, users may create a DPIA project in DSW, fill in the information, and generate a DPIA document.
+Also, working with DSW, users will benefit from all its intrinsic features like version history, collaboration, comments, and others.
-2. **Querying DAISY Data in DSW (Technical Integration)**: Enable linking a project in DAISY inside a project in DSW and querying DAISY project details using API when necessary.
-The goal is to benefit from DAISY GDPR-specific features and allow us to use them when generating documents in DSW.
-For example, the results of these tasks can be then used to create a data management plan (DMP) appendix related to GDPR compliance.
+2. **Querying DAISY Data in DSW (Technical Integration)**: Enables linking to a project in DAISY from within a project in DSW and so querying the DAISY project details using an API when necessary.
+The goal is to benefit from DAISY GDPR-specific features and allow users to use those when generating documents in DSW.
+For example, one can then add to the data management plan (DMP) an appendix that exclusively deals with GDPR compliance.

-To support the use of our output, we planned to compose a brief on-demand training course in the ELIXIR e-Learning Platform.
+To support and disseminate the use of our integration work, we also planned to compose a brief on-demand training course in the ELIXIR e-Learning Platform.
 Training on DPIAs has already been identified as a gap by the ELIXIR Training Platform.

 # DPIA in DSW